NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Prediction Variance across runs

 \section{Prediction Variance across runs}

 Due to the stochastic nature of the diffusion sampling process via DDIM, the generated images will be slightly different with different initial noise.
-When these generated samples are evaluated by our downstream Vision Transformer (ViT), this diversity naturally translates into fluctuations in the predicted probabilities, which in turn causes variations in evaluation metrics such as AUROC and AUPRC.
+When these generated samples are evaluated by our downstream Vision Transformer (ViT), this diversity naturally translates into fluctuations in the predicted prxobabilities, which in turn causes variations in evaluation metrics in AUROC and AUPRC.
 To determine an optimal $K$ value that balances evaluation stability with computational efficiency, we graph the running variance for 50 randomly sampled datapoints in Figure~\ref{fig:rolling_variance} and find the minimum $K$ where prediction variance stabilizes.
 As observed, the running variance for the majority of datapoints initially rises but plateaus after approximately $K=20$ samples.
 We therefore select $K=20$ for evaluation.
+Every reported metric is an average across 20 samples.